-All members of the UTI community are expected to cooperate in good faith and to be truthful in
+All members of the UTI community are expected to cooperate in good faith and to be truthful in participating in conduct investigations.
+Refusal to cooperate and/or provide truthful information may warrant disciplinary action.

 The individual conducting the investigation will determine whether a preponderance of the evidence supports a finding that one or more violations of the Code of Conduct has occurred.